 Arizona Science

-Look for us on Apple Podcasts, Spotify, Amazon, and wherever you find your podcasts.
+Look for us on Apple Podcasts, the NPR App, Spotify, Amazon, YouTube, and wherever you find your podcasts.

 Arizona Science explores the latest research and technological innovations taking place in Southern Arizona and at the University of Arizona.